 Awaji Puppet Theater

-Awaji Puppet Theater (淡路人形座, Awaji Ningyōza), located in Minamiawaji, is the home of Awaji Ningyo Joruri—a captivating puppet performance style with roots in Japan’s Edo period.
-The theater presents daily shows in a 180-seat venue, with each puppet operated by three skilled puppeteers.
-The performances are brought to life with narration, dramatic chanting, and live shamisen music.
-Visitors receive English story summaries and can meet the puppeteers and pose with the puppets after the show.
+The Awaji Puppet Theater (淡路人形座, Awaji Ningyōza), located in Minamiawaji, is the cultural heart of Awaji Ningyo Joruri, a traditional puppet performance style with deep roots in Japan's Edo period.
+The theater hosts daily performances in an intimate 180-seat venue, where each puppet is controlled by three skilled puppeteers.
+These captivating performances are enhanced by live shamisen music, dramatic chanting, and narration, offering a truly immersive experience.
+Visitors are given English story summaries to help them follow the narrative, and after the show, they can meet the puppeteers and even pose with the puppets for a memorable photo opportunity.

-Once thriving with 38 puppet troupes, Awaji Island was a major center for puppet theater in western Japan.
-To preserve the fading art, the Awaji Puppet Theater Company was founded in 1969, and since 2012, they've performed daily in their dedicated theater in Fukura.
-Unique to Awaji are the puppets’ large, expressive heads, which are even displayed in the lobby.
-Whether you're a fan of culture, history, or performance art, this interactive experience is both educational and entertaining.
+Awaji Island was once a major center for puppet theater in western Japan, home to 38 puppet troupes.
+In order to preserve this vanishing art form, the Awaji Puppet Theater Company was established in 1969.
+Since 2012, the company has performed daily in their dedicated theater in Fukura, continuing the island's rich puppet tradition.
+A unique feature of Awaji's puppets is their large, expressive heads, which are prominently displayed in the lobby.
+Whether you're passionate about history, culture, or performance art, a visit to the Awaji Puppet Theater provides both an educational and entertaining experience, showcasing one of Japan’s most cherished traditional performing arts.

 Hours and Fees